connorkuljis/Python-Power-Consumption-Project/UserDocumentation.md

 According to the power model file format, the third element in each row is a string of 24 numbers, representing the state of each appliance at that hour. eg 1 is maximum usage and 0 is off.
 It could also be in decimal format.
 To create a power model, every value in this string is converted to a floating point number and multiplied by the wattage for that appliances (which is the second element in each row).
 An example is: [2000:0,0.5...] becomes [2000:0,1000].
 By using a for loop each row is sliced, performed on and appended to a new list of values which can be plotted.

 ## Investiagtion 3: Power Simulation
 The goal of this investigation is to simulate the daily power usage of a suburb.
 The investigation has 2 class model files; house and suburb.
-The suburb is constructed by appending house objects to a class field of the current suburb object.A suburb can be simulated the driver program `housesimulation.py` in which the number of houses are passed in thorugh command line prompts.
+The suburb is constructed by appending house objects to a class field of the current suburb object.
+A suburb can be simulated the driver program `housesimulation.py` in which the number of houses are passed in thorugh command line prompts.

 The house objects includes 4 sub-classes.
 Mansion, Family, Flat and Studio.
 The house.py class model file uses the principle of object orientation; inheritence to re-use fields and methods from the base class.
 Each subclass has its own appliance csv file eg: a list of appliances.